usharesoft/appcenter-docs/admin/en/source/pages/config/set-utc.rst

 .. _set-utc:

-Setting the Application Date and Time
+Setting the Creation Date and Time
 --------------------------------------

-By default, the application's creation and modification date and time will be set to local time.
+By default, the creation date and time for all objects will be set to local time.
 In order to set the default timezone to UTC, you should:

 	1. Open the file ``/etc/my.cnf``
 	2. Under the ``mysqld`` section add the following line::